Two eggs (1 piece)

 Include Healthy Fats

-If you pair your eggs with bread, choose whole grain or multigrain options that provide more fiber.
+If you're having your eggs with bread, choose whole grain or multigrain options, which digest more slowly compared to refined grains.

 Monitor Portion Sizes